Bill Leeb: Career

+In 2022, Leeb contributed vocals for Black Asteroid's single Methane Rain.

+In June 2024, American label Metropolis announced Leeb's first solo album Model Kollapse, to be released on September 13, 2024.
+The first single Terror Forms was released on July 9 along with a video.
+Metropolis released the second single Demons on August 9, 2024, that was also accompanied by a video.
+Leeb explained that the idea of a solo album was suggested by Metropolis founder Dave Heckman, who died before the album's release.

+On August 22, 2025 Metropolis released an EP called Machine Vision with five remixes of songs from Model Kollapse and a new song.
+The single Neuromotive (Stacks Mix by Rhys Fulber) from the EP had already been released in April 2025 and accompanied by a video by Tim Hill.

 Dispute with Trent Reznor

 In an interview with music magazine Spin in 1992, Trent Reznor of Nine Inch Nails made derogatory remarks about Front Line Assembly, calling them "a textbook case of a band" for industrial music and their music "monotonous, boring, uninspired bullshit".
 Before the release of the issue, Reznor sent Leeb an apology letter.
-Spin printed the letter, along with a letter from Leeb dismissing the notion that Reznor was "leading the industrial revolution in music" in one of their following issues.
+In one of their following issues, Spin printed part of the apology, in which Reznor expressed that he "should have thought before opening [his] mouth", along with a response from Leeb in which he implores Reznor to "think before making such ludicrous statements" and that he hopes "that others will use a little more thought before they go out of their way to put others down".

 Acting

 In 1990, Leeb appeared in the trailer for the horror movie Chunk Blower together with Dwayne Goettel from Skinny Puppy, playing one of the victims of a killer.
 Due to the lack of funding, the movie was never made.
 Director Jim Van Bebber and Leeb would later use footage from the trailer in the video for the single "Virus".

 Personal life

-He has both Austrian and Canadian citizenship and speaks English as well as German.
-He moved to Kitimat, British Columbia, Canada with his family when he was 14.
+Leeb has both Austrian and Canadian citizenship and speaks English as well as German.
+He received education at a convent school in Austria where he learned to play the violin.
+He moved to Kitimat, British Columbia, Canada with his family when he was 14, where he learned English and developed a keen interest in music.
 He was a high school student at Mount Elizabeth Secondary School.
 Leeb went to Camsoun College in Victoria, British Columbia to study journalism for two years.
 He lives in Vancouver.

 Leeb was married to the Canadian artist Carylann Loeppky.
 Loeppky was part of the tour personnel on Front Line Assembly tours "designing and selling merchandise and put together a visual presentation for the live performance."
-She continued to create artwork for albums of Delerium.
+She continued to create artwork for releases by several of Leeb's projects even after the divorce.